Starlight Park: Conversion to city park

 A city park, operated by the New York City Department of Parks and Recreation, was built in the late 1950s as part of the construction of the Sheridan Expressway.
 The highway was built parallel to the Bronx River on the former site of Starlight Park, which had been condemned to provide the right-of-way for both the Sheridan and Cross Bronx Expressways.
 As part of the project, a city park with the same name was created in its place, east of the expressway.
 The city park comprised land west and south of the original site of the amusement park, along both banks of the river.

 In the 1990s, after Youth Ministries had made the state aware of pollution on the Bronx River, the New York state government started to clean up the river.
 Cleanup efforts were delayed when chemicals from an old gas plant at the site were discovered in 2003.
 As part of the plan to clean up the pollution, the New York State Department of Transportation agreed to rebuild the park and connect it to the Bronx River Greenway, a proposed waterfront path along the Bronx River.
 In 2013, after a 10-year renovation that cost $18 million, NYC Parks reopened a 13 acre section of the public park.
 Another 11 acre segment remained closed because of a disagreement with Amtrak, who owned the Northeast Corridor railroad tracks on the park's eastern edge.
 A $13 million environmentally-friendly headquarters for the Bronx River Alliance, described in The New York Times as "the greenest building in the South Bronx", opened within the park in 2016.

 In 2017, an expansion of the new Starlight Park was announced.
 As part of this expansion, parts of the park would undergo environmental cleanups.
 The Phase 2 project would also connect Starlight Park to Concrete Plant Park south of Westchester Avenue via new bridges across the Bronx River and the Northeast Corridor.
 This coincided with another plan to downgrade Sheridan Expressway to a street-level boulevard so that the surrounding community could more easily access Starlight Park.
 At the time, the park was only accessible via the East 174th Street bridge that crosses both the expressway and the Bronx River.
 The project was undertaken to improve pedestrian safety and increase access to both Starlight Park and the Bronx River shoreline.
 The project to downgrade the Sheridan Expressway began in late 2018 and was completed in December 2019.
+Contractors renovated the park during the early 2020s.
+Following a $41 million renovation, NYC Parks opened an 2.7 acre section of the park in April 2023.